Confession of Faith

 In September, 2008, Gaines Church celebrated 150 years of ministry and looks forward to many more amazing years of God’s faithfulness.

 LIFE FACTS: I met Kim during my Freshman year at Huntington University, and we married as soon as I graduated.Children: Ben (married to Stephanie, children JT & Penelope), Adam (married to Emily), Michael, GabbyPets: Two dogs, Daisy and Loki

 Likes: Reading, Soccer

 PERSONAL MISSION STATEMENT: “Each one should use whatever gift he has received to serve others, faithfully administering God’s grace in its various forms.”
 1 Peter 4:10

-Duane David - Student Ministries Director, Tech.
+Duane David - Congregational Care, Student Ministries, Tech.
 Coordinator

 LIKES: Coffee, Golfing, Electronics and tech, Flying

 PERSONAL MISSION STATEMENT: “But seek first his kingdom and his righteousness, and all these things will be given to you as well.”
 Matthew 6:33